andreasbm/create-web-config/README.md

 $ npm init web-config new <dir>
 ```

-This command will create a project from scratch for you with with sweet features as for example SCSS imports, Karma testing, live reloading, coping resources, chunking, treeshaking, Typescript, license extraction, filesize visualizer, JSON import, budgets, build progress, minifying, compression with brotli and gzip and much more.
+This command will create a project from scratch for you with sweet features as for example SCSS imports, Karma testing, live reloading, coping resources, chunking, treeshaking, Typescript, license extraction, filesize visualizer, JSON import, budgets, build progress, minifying, compression with brotli and gzip and much more.

 That's it!
 Behind the curtains, the library [web-config](https://github.com/andreasbm/web-config) is used.